 The Benefits of Adding a Peninsula Island to your Kitchen.

-Kitchens are a busy area of the home and are a place that requires to be not only functional, but to also look appealing, organised and welcoming for when guests pop by.
-Open plan living has brought the humble kitchen out into the spotlight of the home.
-In doing so, homeowners desire their kitchen to have a design that is pleasing to look at and enhances their living area.
+Kitchens are a busy area of the home and are a place that requires to not only be functional, but to also look appealing, organised and welcoming for when guests pop by.
+Open plan living has brought the humble kitchen out into the spotlight, becoming the main hub of the home and requires a design that works harmoniously with living areas.

-The kitchen island is high on the list of wants for homeowners and has become synonymous with luxury kitchen design, not only for their look but their practical benefits.
+A kitchen island is high on the list of wants for homeowners and has become synonymous with luxury kitchen design Not only for their look but their practical benefits.
 A kitchen island is a freestanding counter that is open on all four sides and is a completely separate unit that is typically placed in the centre of the kitchen.
 Islands look amazing and provide extra storage and benchtop work space as well as providing an informal dining area that becomes a perfect area for guests to congregate whilst the host is cooking when entertaining.

-While a kitchen island has its many advantages, not all kitchens have the layout or space available to accomodate an island without crowding major pathways and workstations.
-An island is best suited to larger kitchens.
+While a kitchen island has many design and functional advantages, an island is best suited to larger kitchens.
+Not all kitchens have the layout or space available to accomodate an island without crowding major pathways and workstations.
 However, peninsula islands are an ideal alternative to an island.
 A peninsula island is attached to a wall or cabinet and is open on the other three sides.
 Rather than a separate piece of cabinetry, it is considered to be an extension of the kitchen cabinets.

 A peninsula island does not require the same amount of space as a kitchen island though it offers the same advantages of extra storage, benchtop working space and informal dining area.
 When a peninsula island is attached to a perpendicular wall rather than cabinetry, it in fact takes on the appearance of a kitchen island.
 Freestanding kitchen islands may be in a contrasting cabinetry or benchtop material to the rest of the kitchen, however, peninsula islands should be of the same cabinetry and benchtop material as they are an extension of the kitchen cabinetry.